 In this proposal, the design substitutes the habitable liner used to screen the parking by providing architecturally relevant and contextually appropriate façade screening systems and providing residential units on 71st Street and partially on Indian Creek Drive and Carlyle Avenue on levels four to twelve.
 Staff has worked closely with the applicant in prioritizing the street level activation of Indian Creek Drive and 71st Street as the significant retail opportunities for this signature gateway site.
 The design endeavors to meet the intent of the code to activate the street and provide visual screening of the parking through the use of enhanced architectural screening.
-Staff does suggest continuing refinement of the parking screening, as the design is of paramount importance at this gateway site and considering the screening will be at a much lower elevation than typical and thus more visible and subject to more severe scrutiny from pedestrians and motorists.
+Staff does suggest continuing refinement of the parking screening will be at a much lower elevation than typical and thus more visible and subject to more severe scrutiny from pedestrians and motorists.
 As such, staff recommends approval of variances #1-8 associated with the habitable depth at the second and third levels along both Class A streets.

-- 9. A variance to reduce the minimum required habitable space with 50'-0" in depth within 90% of the length of the façade at setback line in order to locate service and utility rooms fronting Indian Creek Drive (Class A). - Variance requested from:
+9. A variance to reduce the minimum required habitable space with 50'-0" in depth within 90% of the length of the façade at setback line in order to locate service and utility rooms fronting Indian Creek Drive (Class A).

+Variance requested from: